awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

    If trusted access with AWS Organizations is disabled, a banner displays\.
 Trusted access is required to create or update a stack set with service\-managed permissions\.
 Only the administrator in the organization's management account has permissions to [manage trusted access](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html)\.
 ![\[Enable trusted access banner.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-service-managed-permissions.png)

+1. For **Execution configuration**, choose **Active** so that StackSets performs non\-conflicting operations concurrently and queues conflicting operations\.
+After conflicting operations finish, StackSets starts queued operations in request order\.
+**Note**
+If there are already running or queued operations, StackSets queues all incoming operations even if they are non\-conflicting\.
+You can't modify your stack set's execution configuration while there are running or queued operations for that stack set\.

 1. Choose **Next** to proceed and to enable trusted access if not already enabled\.

 1. On the **Set deployment options** page, under **Deployment targets**, choose the accounts in your organization to deploy to\.